 We maintain an allowance for credit losses (a reserve established through a provision for credit losses charged to expense) that we believe is appropriate to provide for expected credit losses for the life of our loan portfolio.
-In addition, for portfolios we may acquire when we enter into new partner program agreements we are required to establish at acquisition an allowance for expected credit losses for the life of the acquired loan portfolio.
+In addition, for portfolios we acquire when we enter into new partner program agreements we are required to establish an allowance for expected credit losses for the life of the acquired loan portfolio.
 Any subsequent deterioration in the performance of the purchased portfolios after acquisition results in incremental credit loss reserves.
 Growth in our loan portfolio generally would also lead to an increase in the allowance for credit losses.

 The process for establishing an allowance for credit losses is critical to our results of operations and financial condition, and requires complex models and judgments, including forecasts of economic conditions.
-Effective January 1, 2020, the Company adopted ASU 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments, which required us to adopt a new impairment model, known as the CECL model.
+We utilize an impairment model in accordance with ASU 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments, known as the CECL model.
 The CECL model requires, upon origination of a loan, the recognition of all expected credit losses over the life of the loan based on historical experience, current conditions and reasonable and supportable forecasts.
 Changes in economic conditions affecting borrowers, new information regarding our loans and other factors, both within and outside of our control, may require an increase in the allowance for credit losses.
 We may underestimate our expected losses and fail to maintain an allowance for credit losses sufficient to account for these losses.
 In cases where we modify a loan, if the modified loans do not perform as anticipated, we may be required to establish additional allowances on these loans.